 When you are arrested for a DUI, the police officer is required to issue you a temporary license with the DMV notice of suspension.
 This temporary license is only valid for 30 days.
 Once you have received your notice of suspension, you have 10 days to contact the DMV to schedule an Administrative Per Se hearing.
-If you do not contact the DMV or wait beyond the 10 days, your license will automatically be suspended after the 30 days.
+If you do not contact the DMV, or wait beyond the 10 days, your license will automatically be suspended after 30 days.

-Because DMV hearings are the key to preventing the suspension of your license, it is important to contact Attorney Ross Erlich immediately after being arrested so that our office can schedule a hearing and make sure that we have an opportunity to fight the suspension.
+Because DMV hearings are the key to preventing the suspension of your license, it is important to contact Los Angeles DUI lawyer Ross Erlich immediately after being arrested so that our office can schedule a hearing and make sure that we have an opportunity to fight the suspension.

 Issues to be addressed at the DMV hearing include whether there was probable cause for the officer to pull you over, whether there was a lawful arrest and was your Blood Alcohol Concentration at 0.08% or above at the time of driving.
-See the DMV’s website about Administrative Per Se Hearings here.
+See the DMV’s website about Administrative Per Se Hearings here – here.

 For commercial driver’s license holders, you can lose your commercial driving privileges for 1 year if you are convicted of a DUI and can lose them for life if convicted of a second or other multiple offense DUI.